-Palm Beach County SUPPORTS SB 46 and HB 67 filed for the 2020 legislative session to AMEND Florida Statutes to "require the receiving of certain eye examinations that screen for retinoblastoma."
+Palm Beach County SUPPORTS efforts to amend Florida Statutes to "require the receiving of certain eye examinations that screen for retinoblastoma."

 Additionally, Palm Beach County SUPPORTS development of an education handout by the Agency for Health Care Administration to educate parents.